szczyglis-dev/py-gpt/README.md

 - `Open image dialog after generate`: Enable the image dialog to open after an image is generated in Image mode.

-- `DALL-E: Prompt (sys): prompt generation`: Prompt for generating prompts for DALL-E (if RAW mode is disabled).

-- `DALL-E: prompt generation model`: Model used for generating prompts for DALL-E (if RAW mode is disabled).
+- `DALL-E: prompt generation model`: Model used for generating prompts for DALL-E (if raw-mode is disabled).

 **Vision**